bhupixb/codeforces-contest-parser/README.md

 `contest_number` can be found in the url of the contest page on Codeforces.
 The above command will create a directory named `contest_number` e.g. `1371` and inside it input and output of every problem will be stored in directories with problem name.<br>

-If you want to just parser a single problem instead of whole contest you can specify it after the `contest_number` in command line argument while running the file `parser.py` like below:
+If you want to just parse a single problem instead of whole contest you can specify it's name after the `contest_number` in command line argument while running the file `parser.py` like below:

 $ `python3 parser.py contest_number problem_name` <br>